heykieran/xl-parse-clj/README.md

 ## Introduction

 This is an evolving proof of concept to convert a non-trivial, but not overly complicated, Excel workbook to Clojure code.
 It is at a very early stage, and I've, as yet, made no effort to clean it up and turn it into a library.
 I'm making it available as is.
-If it's useful to you, that's great, but please realize that there's a long way to go before it is any more than marginally useful.
+If it's useful to you, that's great, but please realize that there's a long way to go before it is anything more than marginally useful.

 Over time, as that time becomes available to me, I'll expand it and refine it, but I make no committment as to when that will be.
 Also, I've given little consideration to performance or even catching exceptions in a sensible way.
 That's work for a later time.